HE MUST INCREASE

 1 The Mighty One, God the LORD, Has spoken and called the earth from the rising of the sun to its going down.

 2 Out of Zion, the perfection of beauty, God will shine forth.
-(NKJV).

 God loves and desires to radiate, shine forth or manifest His pure love, wisdom, power, and glory in and through your life.
-But you must be willing to let Christ increase, fill and dominate every sphere of your life until only Christ could be clearly seen and glorified in your life.
+But you must be willing to let Christ increase, fill and dominate every sphere of your life until only Christ can be clearly seen and thus glorified in your life.

 How can Christ increase in every sphere of your life?